Czesława Kwoka: Deportation to Auschwitz

-Of all these children and young people, "Only slightly more than 20,000 ... including 11,000 Gypsies, were entered in the camp records.
+Kwoka was one of the "approximately 230,000 children and young people aged less than eighteen" among the 1,300,000 people who were deported to Auschwitz from 1940 to 1945.
+Most of these children "arrived in the camp along with their families as part of the various operations that the Nazis carried out against whole ethnic or social groups".
+Of all these children and young people, "only slightly more than 20,000 ... including 11,000 Gypsies, were entered in the camp records.
 No more than 650 of them survived until liberation [in 1945]."